rage/programming-23/data/part-2/1-programming_terminology.md

 ## Function

 A _function_ executes some functionality.
 Functions can also take one or more _arguments_, which are data that can be fed to and processed by the function.
-Arguments are sometimes also referred to as _parameters_, and the difference between the two terms is not always clear.
-For now it should suffice to remember that both terms refer to data passed to the function.
+Arguments are sometimes also referred to as _parameters_.
+There is a technical distinction between an argument and a parameter, but the words are often used interchangably.
+For now it should suffice to remember that both terms refer to the idea of some data passed to the function.

 A function is executed when it is _called_.
 That is, when the function (and its arguments, if any) is mentioned in the code.
 The following code calls the `print` function with the argument `"this is an argument"`: